Puppy nutrition: Protein

 Growing puppies require higher levels of protein than adult dogs of the same breed to promote proper growth and development.
 Protein should account for at least 25% of energy; however protein requirements also depend on the digestibility of the protein and age of the puppy.
-Amino acid and nitrogen requirements decrease between 10–14 weeks, indicating that different protein levels are often beneficial before and after 14 weeks of age.
+Amino acid and nitrogen requirements decrease between 10 and 14 weeks, indicating that different protein levels are often beneficial before and after 14 weeks of age.
 Before 14 weeks of age, a protein level of 250 g/kg of diet (25% of the diet) containing 4.0 kcal ME/g will result in optimal growth.
 After 14 weeks of age, protein requirements decrease to 200 g/kg of diet (20% of the diet) for optimal growth.

 Protein in excess of these levels is metabolized and leads to an increase of the glomerular filtration rate, and increased urea excretion in the urine, with no evidence of damage to the kidneys.
 However, addition of protein past these requirements is not recommended, although the NRC has not quantified a safe upper limit.
 Considering that the energy density of protein is similar to that of carbohydrates, an excess of protein in the diet may lead to fat deposition and weight gain.
 This excess weight can lead to abnormal joint development, potentially giving rise to joint issues in the future.
 Additionally, excess of some amino acids may also have detrimental impacts; for example, excess lysine will negatively antagonise arginine.
 The minimal requirement laid out by the NRC is 180g/kg (18%) DM of crude protein, with a recommended allowance of 225g/kg (22.5%) DM.
 With this in mind, it is also important to consider the quality and digestibility of the protein used.

 Iodine

 To date, there is little information available about minimum requirements of dietary iodine for developing puppies.
 However, literature suggests that overdosage of iodine in puppies has deleterious effects on the thyroid gland.
 High dietary iodine may cause both hypothyroidism and changes in bone metabolism, considering that thyroid hormones are key factors in osteogenesis, as they stimulate osteoblasts, and promote collagen synthesis and mineralization of the osteoid.
 This is particularly important during juvenile development, as these hormones favor the action of growth hormone (GH) and its facilitator, insulin growth factor-1 (IGF-1) at the osteoplastic level.
-Hypothyroidism acquired at an early age presents a delay in the maturation and development of the ossification sites of newly-developing bone.
+Hypothyroidism acquired at an early age presents a delay in the maturation and development of the ossification sites of newly developing bone.
 It is therefore important to closely monitor the amount of iodine in puppy diets in order to prevent overdosage.
 The NRC states an adequate intake and recommended allowance of 900 μg/kg (DM) which translates into 220μg/1000 kcal.
 These values have been shown in multiple studies to be the recommended maximum allowance of iodine that would result in no abnormalities.